virtusiodarrel/SCVM-Project/README.md

 ## Running the website

-At the command line, navigate to the directory of the website in your local machine:
+At the command line, navigate to the directory of the app in your local machine, synchronize the database, and runserver:
 ```
+python manage.py makemigrations
+python manage.py migrate
 python manage.py runserver
 ```